 - At least AUD 1.5 million in approved managed funds investing in emerging companies listed on the Australian Stock Exchange,

-- A ‘balancing investment’ of at least AUD 3 million in managed funds that may invest in a range of assets, including ASX-listed companies, Australian corporate bonds or notes, annuities and commercial real estate”
+- A ‘balancing investment’ of at least AUD 3 million in managed funds that may invest in a range of assets, including Australian Securities Exchange (ASX)-listed companies, Australian corporate bonds or notes, annuities and commercial real estate.”

 In addition to investment requirements, investors should be committed to residing in the state or territory of their investment and continuing their investment activity after progressing from the provisional visa.
 Investors must reside in Australia at least 40 days per year while holding a provisional visa.
 All proceeds from investment activities in Australia are subject to taxation under Australian law.

-Like the Significant Investor stream, the Premium Investor stream relies on a large investment rather than business skills of the applicant.
-In order to qualify under this stream, investors must be nominated by Austrade, on behalf of the Australian government.
-However, this category is highly selective and unsolicited applications or expressions of interest are not accepted.
-If invited by the government to apply, this stream requires and investment of at least AUD 15 million across categories including government or corporate bonds, deferred annuities, philanthropic contributions and real property (excluding residential), among others.
+Like the Significant Investor stream, the Premium Investor stream relies on a large investment rather than the business skills of the applicant.
+To qualify under this stream, investors must be nominated by Austrade, on behalf of the Australian government.
+However, this category is highly selective and unsolicited applications or expressions of interest are not accepted.7 If invited by the government to apply, this stream requires an investment of at least AUD 15 million across categories, including government or corporate bonds, deferred annuities, philanthropic contributions, and real property (excluding residential), among others.

-There is no residency requirement for visa-holders and Premium Investors can apply for permanent residency in one year.
-All proceeds from investment activities in Australia are subject to taxation under Australian law.
+There is no residency requirement for visa holders and Premium Investors can apply for permanent residency in one year.8 All proceeds from investment activities in Australia are subject to taxation under Australian law.

 Investors must first submit an Expression of Interest (EOI) online, indicating the stream in which they wish to apply and which state or territory they are seeking nomination from.
 Each state or territory may require different information from the applicant.
 The indicated entity will then review the applicant’s information and issue invitations to qualified candidates.
 Premium Investors are not able to file EOIs and must be nominated by Austrade, on behalf of the Australian government, directly.

 If nominated to apply, investors will receive an invitation letter with application instructions.
-Applicants will need to provide various documents depending on their application stream, but all applicants must submit identity documents, health and character documents and evidence of English language ability.
+Applicants will need to provide various documents depending on their application stream, but all applicants must submit identity documents, health and character documents, and evidence that they speak English.
 Applicants can apply from within or outside of Australia, by submitting their application online and sending supporting documents to the office indicated in their invitation letter.

 After submitting their application, investors can expect to wait about nine months to receive a decision.
 Before being granted a visa, applicants will be asked in writing to make their qualifying investment and will be instructed on how to do so and how to document the investment.

 Business Innovation and Investment visas are initially valid for four years and three months.
-Visas in the Business Innovation stream may be renewed one time for an additional two years to allow more time to meet program requirements and the Significant Investor visa can be renewed twice for two-year periods, for the same reason.
-Applicants under the Investor stream or Premium Investor stream cannot apply to renew their provisional visa.
+Visas in the Business Innovation stream may be renewed one time for an additional two years to allow more time to meet program requirements, and the Significant Investor visa can be renewed twice for two-year periods, for the same reason.
+Applicants under the Investor or Premium Investor streams cannot apply to renew their provisional visa.

-Investors are able to apply for a permanent visa at various points depending on their investment stream, provided they have met the investment requirements of their stream.
-Business Innovation visa holders can apply for permanent residency if they have held their temporary visa for at least one year in the two years prior to applying for permanent residency, and if they have met certain business requirements (described in detail on the DIBP website).
+Investors can apply for a permanent visa at various points depending on their investment stream, provided they have met the investment requirements.
+Business Innovation visa holders can apply for permanent residency if they have held their temporary visa for at least one year in the two years prior to applying for permanent residency and if they have met certain business requirements (described in detail on the DIBP website).
 Investor visa holders can apply after four years, and Significant Investors can similarly apply after four years but must also meet the residency requirements described above.
 Premium Investors can apply after one year of holding the temporary visa.

 Applicants can estimate the cost of their visa application using the calculator on Australia’s Department of Immigration and Border Protection website.

-Applicants may choose to prepare the application and documentation on their own, or may find that it is easier to work with an Australian professional to guide them.
+Applicants may prepare the application and documentation on their own, or they may find it easier to have an Australian professional guide them.
 Applicants are strongly recommended to seek out a qualified attorney familiar with the program prior to making any investments.
-Furthermore, various full-service companies exist that can educate investors about the program, direct them to attorneys and advisors and guide them through the application process.
+Furthermore, various full-service companies exist that can educate investors about the program, direct them to attorneys and advisors, and guide them through the application process.

 Smyth, Jamie.
 "Rule Change Hits Demand for Australian Investor Visas."
 Financial Times.
 September 15, 2015.
 Accessed January 4, 2016. http://www.ft.com/intl/cms/s/0/4e1c1192-57a4-11e5-a28b-50226830d644.html#axzz3vud9qCdF.